Create an Auto Invest portfolio on Twino and set it up correctly

 Delayed and extended loans have further return potential, especially if you can buy them at a discount on the secondary market.
-You should allow loans with Current, Extended and Delayed status.
+You should allow loans with the status Current, Extended and Delayed.

 Summary for risk-conscious investors

-One portfolio then invests exclusively in Kazakhstan and the other portfolio invests in the other countries.
-This way you could control exactly how much money you want to invest in loans from Kazakhstan.
+One portfolio invests exclusively in Kazakhstan and the other portfolio invests in the other countries.
+This way, you could control exactly how much money you want to invest in loans from Kazakhstan.

-As you can see, the choices for risk-tolerant investors are limited on Twino.
-More risk-averse investors tend to find a wide selection of riskier loans on other P2P platforms, such as Mintos* or PeerBerry*.
+As you can see, the choices for risk-conscious investors are limited on Twino.
+More risk-conscious investors tend to find a wide selection of riskier loans on other P2P platforms, such as Mintos or PeerBerry.

 Control Auto Invest Portfolio